 Fred Miller and Anita Fox, owners of Copper City Inn, are married and live in the Warren District of Bisbee with their dog Max-who has never been in the Inn because pets are not allowed.

-Anita is a Detroit native who moved to Bisbee 10 years ago.
+Anita is a Detroit native who moved to Bisbee 15 years ago.
 She worked for Canadian National Railroad (formerly Grand Trunk Western) retiring as a logistics manager in the automotive marketing department.
-A single mom for many years, she raised three wonderful children while working and is now a proud grandmother of six grandchildren.
+A single mom for many years, she raised three wonderful children while working and is now a proud grandmother of six grandchildren and one great grandson.
 As it is with many who find their way to Bisbee, it was love at first sight.
 She has been and is an active volunteer for many community groups including the Bisbee Visitors Center and the Bisbee Art Council.
 She helped get the Bisbee Lotus Zen Center established.
 For several years she sang with Bisbee Chorus and now sings with the Occasional Chorus.
-Recently retired from working as administrative staff for the Court Appointed Special Advocacy (CASA) Program in Cochise County, she is using her significant customer service experience to help make Copper City Inn a special place for guests away from home.
+Retired from working as administrative staff for the Court Appointed Special Advocacy (CASA) Program in Cochise County, she is using her significant customer service experience to help make Copper City Inn a special place for guests away from home.

-Jenny Chavez, our room cleaner at the Inn, is a long time Bisbee resident, has been working with Fred and Anita for two years.
+Jenny Chavez, our room cleaner at the Inn, is a long time Bisbee resident, has been working with Fred and Anita for four years.

 Arizona Republic (Article #1)